 REQUIRED AREAS OF EXPERTISE: Reviewers will be selected to serve in one of the two following categories (you may be considered for either or both).

 You must have specific expertise in at least one of i3 priority areas listed below.
-For a detailed explanation of these priority areas, see the descriptions included in the i3 Notice of Final Priorities published on March 27, 2015 and available at http://www2.ed.gov/programs/innovation/legislation.html.
+For a detailed explanation of these priority areas, see the descriptions included in the i3 Notice of Final Priorities published on March 27, 2013 and June 04, 2015 and the Secretary’s Supplemental Priorities available at http://www2.ed.gov/programs/innovation/legislation.html.